-Special Revenue Funds are used to account for revenues dedicated to a specific purpose.
-These funds include Project Inspection, Parking, Airport, and Conservation Property.
-Revenues and expenses are listed by Fund.
+Special Revenue funds are used to account for revenues dedicated to a specific purpose.
+These funds include Project Inspection, Parking, Airport, Conservation Property, Golf, Arena, and Solid Waste and are considered non-major.
+Revenues and expenses are listed by fund.

-Enterprise Funds are similar to a commercial enterprise in that they are self-supporting and provide goods or services to the public on a user charge basis.
-These funds include Golf, Arena, Solid Waste, Water, and Wastewater.
+Enterprise funds are similar to a commercial enterprise in that they are self-supporting and provide goods or services to the public on a user charge basis.
+These funds include Water and Wastewater.
 Revenues and expenses are listed by fund.
-The Water, Wastewater and Solid Waste funds are considered Major Funds.
+The Water and Wastewater funds are considered major funds.

-Capital Funds are used to account for capital improvement projects.
-The City produces an annual Capital budget that details the current year funding for the ten-year Capital Improvement Program (CIP).
-The current year portion of capital expenditures to be met from operating funds is contained in the Operating Budget as capital outlays or transfers, along with debt service on bonded projects.
-The Major Capital Project Fund is considered a Major fund.
+Capital funds are used to account for capital improvement projects.
+The City produces an annual capital budget that details the current year funding for the ten-year Capital Improvement Program (CIP).
+The current year portion of capital expenditures to be met from operating funds is contained in the operating budget as transfers, along with debt service on bonded projects.
+Capital Project funds are considered major funds.
+Additionally, these funds are nonlapsing at the end of the fiscal year, that is they span more than one fiscal year.